kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Account-Representative-Steps.md

  * Full Permission (checked) – Grants read-write access to the specified functionality.
 Includes the add/update/delete/list/get API actions for the relevant API service(s).
  * View-Only Permission (partially checked) – Read-only (get/list) functions will be allowed.
 Write actions will be blocked.
- * No Permission (cleared) – No access to the API service(s) assocaited with the listed functions.
+ * No Permission (cleared) – No access to the API service(s) associated with the listed functions.

  ![Setting Role Permissions](assets/images/roles2.PNG)